European shares drop as earnings flurry fails to lift sentiment

 The British bank’s earnings come a day after Lloyds’ results boosted optimism for the sector.

-Top UK energy supplier Centrica (CNA.L), which issued a profit warning in November, rose 3.1 percent after it raised its cost saving target by 500 million pounds and said it would cut about 4,000 jobs by 2020.
+Top UK energy supplier Centrica, which issued a profit warning in November, rose 3.1 percent after it raised its cost saving target by 500 million pounds and said it would cut about 4,000 jobs by 2020.

-Other blue-chip companies made gains after publishing their results, such as Belgian pharmaceutical group UCB (UCB.BR) up 4.4 percent and French chemical group Arkema (AKE.PA), which rose 3.6 percent.
+Other blue-chip companies made gains after publishing their results, such as Belgian pharmaceutical group UCB up 4.4 percent and French chemical group Arkema , which rose 3.6 percent.

-In sharp contrast to the positive share price reaction to Glencore’s (GLEN.L) upbeat results on Wednesday, Anglo American AAL. fell 3.3 percent after presenting its 2007 results.
+In sharp contrast to the positive share price reaction to Glencore’s upbeat results on Wednesday, Anglo American fell 3.3 percent after presenting its 2007 results.

 Reporting by Julien Ponthus; editing by Tom Pfeiffer